 Parkinson’s Disease is an incredibly complex disorder with an array of degenerative symptoms that can manifest a little differently in every person with the disease.
 This leads to questions and concerns related to the direction of your, or your loved one’s, health.
 When these concerns are sensitive in nature, such as the relationship between Parkinson’s and incontinence, the questions can become more difficult to ask.

 But knowledge of both urinary and bowel incontinence is important to talk about because both problems can arise and addressing them is essential for informed, supportive, and effective care.

 Does Parkinson’s Cause Incontinence?

 Parkinson’s Disease can cause both bowel and urinary incontinence as part of its degenerative nature, though not always at the same time.
 These symptoms, when they appear, can be addressed in several ways as long as they remain a part of the dialogue between you and your caregivers, whether they be family, friends, or professionals.

 What Kind of Incontinence Does Parkinson’s Disease Cause?

 Incontinence is considered a non-motor symptom of Parkinson’s Disease, which is mainly considered to be a movement disorder.
-This means that much more research and emphasis has gone into the more noticeable motor issues that define the disease and not the prominent non-motor problems that accompany the disease.
+This means that much more research and emphasis have gone into the more noticeable motor issues that define the disease and not the prominent non-motor problems that accompany the disease.